KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 Torches \(and maybe campfires\) sometimes become unextinguishable by Overloads.
 Sometimes they extinguish after a long time of using Overloads.
 Cause unknown.

 **Evidence:**
-[Video](https://youtu.be/qI1wiQH2lw4): No matter the amout, type, or Gauge of the Overload, the torch could not be extinguished.
+[Video](https://youtu.be/qI1wiQH2lw4): No matter the amount, type, or Gauge of the Overload, the torch could not be extinguished.

 **Significance:**
 Understanding of overworld mechanics.